robbintt/vocab-manager/README.md

   1. anki card saved in database as some string format or something
   2. anki card deployed to any tagged decks
     - avoid losing any existing memorization history
-  3. store raw in database: cleaned_words, response_text, and translations, anki card, tags
+  3. store raw in database: `cleaned_words`, `response_text`, and `translations`, anki card, tags
-    - unique on exact cleaned_words would be great, also need an id probably for futureproofing
+    - unique on exact `cleaned_words` would be great, also need an id probably for futureproofing
     - don't want to be too unique so we can support phrases and sentences later with gcp google translate api
   4. forward to `read` page for object